dhzdhd/Portfolio/README.md

-# Fable Minimal App
+# My Portfolio

-This is a small Fable app project so you can easily get started and add your own code progressively.
-For more comprehensive templates [check this page](https://fable.io/docs/2-steps/your-first-fable-project.html).
+This is a personal portfolio website I created using HTML, Sass and Fable - F#.

 ## Requirements